 SAR Data Collections

-A goal of the EarthScope project was the improved understanding of the tectonic evolution of the North American continent.
+A goal of the 2003-2018 EarthScope program was the improved understanding of the tectonic evolution of the North American continent.
 Identifying and understanding deformation rates in all tectonic regimes is critical to reaching that goal.
-The GeoEarthScope component of EarthScope included the acquisition of SAR data, aerial and satellite imagery, and geochronology data, to examine the strain field beyond the time scales available from the Plate Boundary Observatory geodetic instrumentation.
-Consequently, UNAVCO acquired SAR data from the ESA (ERS1, ERS2, and Envisat missions) and from the Alaska Satellite Facility (ERS1, ERS2 and RADARSAT-1).
+The GeoEarthScope component of the 2003-2018 EarthScope program included the acquisition of SAR data, aerial and satellite imagery, and geochronology data, to examine the strain field beyond the time scales available from the Plate Boundary Observatory geodetic instrumentation.
+Consequently, UNAVCO (now EarthScope Consortium) acquired SAR data from the ESA (ERS1, ERS2, and Envisat missions) and from the Alaska Satellite Facility (ERS1, ERS2 and RADARSAT-1).
 Data from ESA missions make up the EarthScope ESA collection and data from the Canadian Space Agency (CSA) RADARSAT-1 mission make up the EarthScope CSA collection.
-These two EarthScope collections are currently static with no new SAR scenes being added to them.
+These two 2003-2018 EarthScope program collections are currently static with no new SAR scenes being added to them.